By Far, the most popular across the border destination for winter visitors to the Rio Grande Valley of Texas is Nuevo Progreso, Mexico.

 Miguel Aleman - South of Rio Grande City

-Nuevo Progreso, being a small town, has not experienced the same fate as the larger cities.
-It remains a safe area for tourists to enjoy: shopping for souvenirs and pharmaceuticals, taking advantage of low priced dental service, and enjoying the local cuisine and beverages.
+Nuevo Progreso is a small town south of Weslaco, Texas.
+It is a safe area for tourists to enjoy shopping for souvenirs and pharmaceuticals, taking advantage of low priced dental service, and enjoying the local cuisine and beverages.

 Many Winter Texans visit Nuevo Progreso on a regular basis while they are wintering here in Texas.
 You can read what people have to say about visiting Mexico's border towns in the RGV.
 Be sure to post comments about your experiences as well, at the link above.

 Every year in December, Nuevo Progreso hosts a celebration to welcome visitors from across the border to their small town.
 In the US we call this Winter Texan Appreciation Day while in Mexico it is Dia de la Turista.
 No matter what you call it, it is a day of Fun, Food, Music and Dancing.
 There is a similar day in the Spring when the Winter Texan population starts to plan their departure to the North.

 Watch for more information about these special days in the Public Service announcements at the WTC Bulletin Board.

 As of June 1, 2009, U.S. citizens returning home from Canada, Mexico, the Caribbean or Bermuda, by land or sea,

 are required to present one of the travel documents listed at this web site . . .